Merlint Error Codes Reference

 BAD

-let create_window visible resizable fullscreen =
+let create_widget visible bordered = ...

-let w = create_window true false true
+let w = create_widget true false (* What does this mean? *)

 GOOD